cmh25/show/README.md

 # show
-Formatted display of a table of data.
+Formatted display of a table in c.

 Based on Stevan Apter's show function in k: https://nsl.com/k/show.k